-Georges (Jean Dujardin) is traveling to a destination to meet a man who is selling a second-hand jacket made completely from Deerskin.
-When Georges meets the man and sees the jacket, he falls in love with it instantly.
-The jacket is in perfect condition and naturally, Georges must have it.
-He pays $7,500 in cash for the jacket and as a gesture of goodwill, the man selling the jacket also give Georges a bonus video camera which he no longer uses.
+Georges (Jean Dujardin) travels to a destination to meet a man selling a second-hand jacket made entirely from Deerskin.
+When Georges meets the man and sees the jacket, he instantly falls in love with it.
+The jacket is in perfect condition, and Georges must have it.
+He pays $7,500 in cash for the jacket, and as a gesture of goodwill, the man selling the jacket also gives Georges a bonus video camera, which he no longer uses.
 Georges accepts and drives away.

-But when Georges’ bank accounts become blocked, Georges is his forced to stay in a hotel and scam his way into staying there as along as possible without paying.
-While staying in the hotel, he decides to even lie about his profession and claim to the people around him that he is a famous filmmaker making a new film in town.
+But when Georges’ bank accounts become blocked, Georges is forced to stay in a hotel and scam his way into staying there as long as possible without paying.
+While staying in the hotel, he even lies about his profession and claims to the people around him that he is a famous filmmaker making a new film in town.

-But this movie gets even wilder when Georges begins to have discussions with his second-hand jacket to the point that Georges develops a type of split personality where one personality is Georges and the others is the Deerskin Jacket.
-Georges and his jacket share their dreams and goals with one another, questioning how nice it would it be if there was only one jacket in the world, and if it was worn by Georges.
+But this movie gets even wilder when Georges begins to have discussions with his second-hand jacket to the point that Georges develops a type of split personality where one personality is Georges and the other is the Deerskin Jacket.
+Georges and his jacket share their dreams and goals, questioning how nice it would be if there were only one jacket in the world and if Georges wore it.
 But how will they achieve these dreams together?

 Deerskin has a wonderful setup.
-Early in the film, we witness that Georges is unsatisfied with his current jacket to the point where he attempts to flush it down the toilet.
-But it’s clear that Georges is obsessed with his new, second-hand, deerskin jacket and it brings him a new level of confidence when he’s interacting with other people.
-But the fact he is willing to blow his life savings and possibly turn to crime for it brings a darker and yet humorous side to the film.
+Early in the film, we witness Georges unsatisfied with his current jacket to the point where he attempts to flush it down the toilet.
+But Georges is obsessed with his new, second-hand, deerskin jacket, which brings him a new level of confidence when interacting with others.
+But the fact he is willing to blow his life savings and possibly turn to crime for it brings a darker yet humorous side to the film.
 This is an element that I really enjoyed as I found it to be unexpected and unpredictable as a plot.

 As for the plot, while it might seem to be slightly slow-paced, I am thankful to see something happening in every scene, and each scene grows into something else plot-wise.
 In most cases, each scene reveals Georges getting deeper and deeper as he continues to lie to the people around him.
 At no point did I feel bored with this film.
 I found myself getting more and more invested as the film progressed, and the film’s ending only made my jaw drop to the floor.
 The musical score is basic but extremely effective, given the film’s tones.
 This is also a French film with subtitles and everything was simple to follow.